browne878/Sudoku-CLI/README.md

 ### Remote Deployment

-The following instructions will guide you the the deployment process for Heroku.
+The following instructions will guide you the deployment process for Heroku.
 I will assume you already have a [Heroku](https://www.heroku.com/) account.
 1. First, follow the instructions to clone the repository to your GitHub.
 2. On Heroku, login and navigate to your dashboard.
 3. In the top right, click `New` and select `Create a new app`.
 4. Next, name your app and select your region and click `Create app`.
-5. After this, under the deplyment method, select GitHub and link your account with GitHub.
+5. After this, under the deployment method, select GitHub and link your account with GitHub.
 6. Then, search for your cloned repository and click `Connect`.
 7. Under the `Automatic deploys` section, ensure the main branch is selected and click the `Enable Automatic Deploys`.
-8. Also, endsure the main branch is selected on the `Manual deploy` section.
+8. Also, under the main branch is selected in the `Manual deploy` section.
 9. Next, at the top of the page, navigate to the settings page.
 10. After this, under the `Config Vars` section, click the `Reveal Config Vars` button and enter the following `KEY` : `PORT` - `VALUE` : `8000`.
 11. Then, in the section below (`Buildpacks`), click `Add buildpack` and select python.